SamuelSwartzberg/flashcardifying_text_temp/phil.md

 In the philosphy of mind, physicalism/materialism, idealism and neutral monism all are monistic theories idealism claims that only mind and mental contents exist and that matter is reducible to it.
-{{c1::subjective idealism}} is the idea that only minds/mental contents of individual percievers exist.
+⟮c1;subjective idealism⟯ is the idea that only minds/mental contents of individual percievers exist.
 George berkeley was the main proponent of subjective idealism. objective idealism is the idea that only one mind exists, which does all the percieving.
-{{c1::Neutral monism}} claims that ultimate reality is neither mental nor physical and both mental and physical states are derived from a neutral entity. neutral monism occupies a middle position between {{c1::idealism (only minds and mental contents exist) and Physicalism (only matter exists)}}
+⟮c1;Neutral monism⟯ claims that ultimate reality is neither mental nor physical and both mental and physical states are derived from a neutral entity. neutral monism occupies a middle position between ⟮c1;idealism (only minds and mental contents exist) and Physicalism (only matter exists)⟯
-{{c1::materialism/physicalism}} holds that only matter exists and that mental states are reducible to it.
+⟮c1;materialism/physicalism⟯ holds that only matter exists and that mental states are reducible to it.

 #### transcendental idealism